Sophaos/Sophaos/README.md

 ## Relevant experience

 I've worked in both small two-person teams and larger multidisciplinary teams.
-I've gained varied experience working as a front-end developer at Ubisoft, notably on the LiveOps web application linked to the game *Rainbow Six Mobile*, in a government environment using older technologies, in mobile development at nventive for clients such as VCA and Cineplex, and in full-stack development at my last two jobs.
+I've gained varied experience working as a front-end developer at Ubisoft, notably on the LiveOps web application linked to the game *Rainbow Six Mobile*, in a government environment at Minitère des Transport using older technologies, in mobile development at nventive for clients such as VCA and Cineplex, and in full-stack development at my last two jobs.

 ## Tech Stack